CS4224-Distributed-Databases/cockroachdb/README.md

 - The file BasicExample.java is just a basic template code

 ## Running the project

 **Ensure that you have the latest code on the server**
 1. Clone the latest github project into your computer
 2. Ensure that you copy the data csv files into `DataSource/data-files` and transaction txt files into `DataSource/xact-files` folder locally. <br>
 The files can be downloaded [here](http://www.comp.nus.edu.sg/~cs4224/project-files.zip).
 3. Go to the directory of the cloned project
-4. Copy the latest code to the server: If there is an existing old cockroachdb in the server, run `rm -rf cockroachdb` first to remove it. <br>
+4. Copy the latest code to the server, inside `/temp` directory: If there is an existing old cockroachdb in the server, run `rm -rf cockroachdb` first to remove it. <br>
  Then run `scp –r cockroachdb cs4224j@xcnc20.comp.nus.edu.sg:~/cockroachdb`
+5. Copy the scripts files as mentioned below from cockroachdb project folder to be inside the /temp directory, on the same level as cockroachdb project folder
+- start-cockroach-node1.sh
+- start-cockroach-node2.sh
+- start-cockroach-node3.sh
+- start-cockroach-node4.sh
+- start-cockroach-node5.sh
+- start-experiment.sh
-5. Run `ls -l` and check that file permissions are `rwx------`.
+6. Run `ls -l` and check that files permissions are `rwx------`.
 If it is not, run `chmod -R 700 cockroachdb`.

-**Compiling the project on the server**
-1. ssh into one server `ssh cs4224j@xcnc20.comp.nus.edu.sg`
-2. Run `cd cockroachdb` to enter the project directory
-3. Build the project by `mvn clean dependency:copy-dependencies package`

-**Create Tables and Loading data on the server**
+**Starting Cockroachdb on the servers**
-1. `java -Xms45g -Xmx45g -cp target/*:target/dependency/*:.
-InitialiseData` <br>
->Note that step 1 drops all existing tables and create new ones

-**Starting Cockroachdb**
 1. ssh into all xcnc20-24 servers on 5 different terminals
     - ssh cs4224j@xcnc20.comp.nus.edu.sg
     - ssh cs4224j@xcnc21.comp.nus.edu.sg